 Nonetheless, this association has resulted in a form of “gay panic” and an opportunity for those opposed to LGBTIA+ rights to seize on the disease as a moral failure.

 WHO has analyzed and traced a number of the cases.
-They have reported:
+They have reported (as of Nov.
+16):

-- Among cases with known data on sexual orientation, 97.2% identified as MSM.
-Of those identified as MSM, 0.7% were identified as bisexual men.
+- Among cases with known data on sexual orientation, 86.2% identified as MSM.
+Of those identified as MSM, 5.1% were identified as bisexual men.
+For women, the available data shows that 86% are heterosexual.

-- Among those with known HIV status 39% were HIV-positive.
+- Among those with known HIV status, 49.7% were HIV-positive.
 Note that information on HIV status is not available for the majority of cases, and for those for which it is available, it is likely to be skewed towards those reporting positive HIV results.

-- Of all reported types of transmission, a sexual encounter was reported most commonly, with 91.1% of all reported transmission events.
+- Of all reported types of transmission, a sexual encounter was reported most commonly, with 71.5% of all reported transmission events.
+[This is a decrease from earlier in the outbreak when the rate was over 90%.]

-- Of all settings in which cases were likely exposed, the most common was in party settings with sexual contacts, 65.5% of all likely exposure categories.”.”
+- Of all settings in which cases were likely exposed, the most common was in party settings with sexual contacts, 58.8% of all likely exposure categories.”

 Children and discrimination

 According to the CDC, while monkeypox can be spread through sexual contact, it is not the only mode of transmission.
 Anyone can get monkeypox if they have close personal contact with someone who has symptoms of monkeypox.
-Despite this, homophobic opponents of equal rights are pointing to the children’s infection and Walensky’s describing them as “risk-adjacent” as proof of pedophilia, even though monkeypox is not considered to be a sexually transmitted disease (STD) (and even if it was an STD, household transmission is possible through activities of daily living).
+Household transmission such as shared towels, clothing and bed linens is seen as the primary cause for cases in children.
+Despite this, homophobic opponents of equal rights are pointing to infections in children and CDC Director Rachelle Walensky’s describing children as “risk-adjacent” as proof of pedophilia, even though monkeypox is not considered to be a sexually transmitted disease (STD) (and even if it was an STD, household transmission is possible through activities of daily living).

 Critique of the name

-There is increasing criticism of the name “monkeypox” to describe the virus, especially within the U.S.
+Due to increasing criticism of the name “monkeypox” to describe the virus, especially within the U.S., actions have been taken to rename the virus.

 The WHO is holding an open process to rename the disease the virus causes.
 In the meantime, the variants have been reclassified as Clade I (previously The Congo Basin variant) and Clade II (previously West African variant).
 There are two sub-clades (or sub-variants) Clade IIa and Clade IIb.
 It is Clade IIb that is currently circulating.